XiangLiu-github/XiangLiu-github.github.io/_research/US_crop.md

   og_image: "research/us_crop.jpg"
 ---

-Agriculture is facing the unprecedented risk of climate change.
-Feeding the world population requires coping with emerging global warming and extreme events.
-In the meantime, because of fossil fuel combustion, the human system has emitted tons of air pollution precursors.
-Irrespective of air pollutants (ozone and aerosols) adversely impacting human health, they also substantially influence vegetation.
-Moreover, considering the compound drivers of crop yields, such as heat and ozone episodes, the crop failure may have been larger than previously thought.
+Agriculture is facing an unprecedented risk due to climate change.
+Feeding the world population requires coping with emerging global warming and extreme weather events.
+However, due to fossil fuel combustion, the human system has emitted tons of air pollution precursors that adversely impact human health and substantially influence vegetation.

-To fully account for the aforementioned factors, we made a wide collection of data in the U.S., including statistics, climate, and air pollution, and merge them into a panel dataset.
-Then, we built a regression model to investigate the relationships between these variables and crop yields.
-This model also contains the fixed effect for projecting out the invariant factors in counties as well as common trends in agricultural practice.
-More importantly, we find that climate and air pollution interactions are vitally essential to crop yields.
-Our results suggest that we could improve crop yield through air pollution mitigation, and reduce the damage from the interactive effects of air pollutants and climate change.
+Considering the compound drivers of crop yields, such as heat and ozone episodes, crop failure may be larger than previously thought.
+To account for these factors, we collected a wide range of data in the U.S., including statistics, climate, and air pollution, and merged them into a panel dataset.
+We built a regression model to investigate the relationships between these variables and crop yields.
+The model includes fixed effects to account for invariant factors in counties and common trends in agricultural practice.

+Our research reveals that climate and air pollution interactions are vitally essential to crop yields.
+We find that air pollution mitigation can improve crop yield and reduce the damage from the interactive effects of air pollutants and climate change.

 ## Article